Yuss9/Yuss9/README.md

 ## I'm a Student Developer

-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
+  - Build new application
+  - Create my SAAS
 - ⚡ Fun fact: I am passionate about VR/AR and Ios developpement

 ### Connect with me: